-This practical and engaging course is another pathway that students can select to learn about many different aspects of Physical Education.
-Unlike BTEC Sport, this course does not require students to hand in regular assignments.
-Instead they will be assessed in class through teacher assessments and externally by completing major exams at the end of year 11.
+This practical and engaging course enables students to learn about many different aspects of Physical Education.
+Students are assessed in class through teacher assessments and externally by completing major exams at the end of year 11.
 Learners will analyse and evaluate performance in a chosen activity as part of their NEA.
 This course will prepare learners for the further study of PE or sports science courses as well as other related subject areas such as psychology, sociology and biology.